 A few days after returning from Cyprus (which was all-inclusive!)
 I did Tough Mudder.
 I trained hard for this, hiring a personal trainer to help me work on my upper body strength—which is a weakness—and focusing on losing kilos to make the monkey bars easier.
 But the all-inclusive holiday kicked my ass!

 I struggled for the first two miles until we hit the Arctic Enema obstacle, which is where you plunge into minus degree water.
 I’ve never experienced my body going into shock before.
 It’s something I’d only do once, but the shock of the freezing water gave me a shot of adrenaline and helped me get over the finish line.

 Tough Mudder was another highlight of the year.
 Not because of the achievement itself, but the friends I accomplished it with—Simon, Gregg and Suzie.

 At this point I decided to block out the remaining calendar year to focus on my binder.
 This meant saying no to travel, speaking gigs and anything else that eats into my time.

 The year got a little quieter at this point, but the highlight of 2019 was getting the keys to our new office!
 After working from home for 6 months, I moved into a space with the same friends I completed Tough Mudder with.

 It’s a 10 minute walk from my house.
 It’s a converted warehouse.
-Indie is allowed in the building.
+Indie, my dog, is allowed in the building.
 We’re on the top floor, so we have access to the rooftop terrace.
 It’s pretty great.

 The space is called Two Ten Co and we have desk space available, if you’re interested.